stathoula/Search-Engine/README.md

-# Search-Engine
+# j0ar

-It's a  java search engine project from the course "Java II" teached by [Diomidis Spinellis](https://github.com/dspinellis/) Department of Management Science and Technology, Athens University of Economics and Business.
+j0ar is a search engine developed for the course "Java II" by a group of students.
+The course was taught by Diomidis Spinellis at the Department of Management Science and Technology of Athens University of Economics and Business

-* It has been used JSP so as to combine HTML with MYSQL and java.

-* The "parsing" folder has to do with the parse of url's content to our database

-You can see the site [here](http://ism.dmst.aueb.gr/ismgroup77/joar/)
+The main technology is JavaServers Pages (JSP): using Java, MySQL, HTML, CSS.
+It's responsive (mobile, tablets and computers) - based on Bootstrap

+## Features:
+_Features developed in j0ar search engine_

+- Simple search (Multiple words)
+- Search with stemming (One Word)
+- Search autocomplete
+- Lucky button
+- Trending searches

+## Page Rank
+_Creating a simple algorithm to rank the parsed web pages_

+- Number of existed words
+- Number of keywords
+- Frequency of words in the page

+## Parsing
+_Parsing data from web pages.
+Web pages urls found from a database created by another team (Crawlers)_

+- Page title
+- Page description
+- Page keywords
+- Page words and frequency (Rejecting Stop Words, Removing Tags)